 Qualitative and quantitative research approaches have different roles in new product development research.

-- Qualitative research is most useful in the initial phases of product development to explore potential customers’ unmet needs, understand motivations behind purchase or usage behavior, and formulate hypothesis about product features and benefits.
+- Qualitative research is most useful in the initial phases of product development to explore potential customers’ unmet needs, understand motivations behind purchase or usage behavior, and formulate hypotheses about product features and benefits.
 It can also be used later in the process to get a deeper understanding of certain behaviors and needs.
-If you target market is really small, as sometimes happens in B2B, then this approach may give you all the answers you need, but in general I recommend my clients not to make go/no-go decisions based solely on qualitative research.
+If your target market is really small, as sometimes happens in B2B, then this approach may give you all the answers you need.
+In general, I recommend my clients not to make go/no-go decisions based solely on qualitative research.

-- Quantitative research, on the other hand, can be used to test hypotheses and confirm findings from qualitative research with samples that are representative and large enough to provide a more solid ground for investment decisions regarding a product launch.
+- Quantitative research, on the other hand, is appropriate to test hypotheses and confirm findings from qualitative research.
+The goal is to use representative and large enough samples to provide a more solid ground for investment decisions.
 However, be careful with making the sample too small or too convenient.
-Even if you use surveys, the results may end up being totally qualitative and directional at best or misleading at worst.
+Even if you use surveys, the results may end up being totally qualitative it.
+Consequently, they may be directional at best or misleading at worst.

-If you budget is limited, you should really think hard about the type of decision you expect to make when the data comes back.
-That should be the deciding criterion in selecting which approach is the best fit.
+If your budget is limited, think first about the business decisions at stake.
+That should be the deciding criterion in selecting the best approach.